HRNYC39-SDC-Onyx/SDC-reviews/README.md

 2. Navigate into the forked repo and clone it onto your local machine by clicking on the green 'CODE' button, selecting the 'HTTPS' tab and copying the link below it.

-3. In your terminal, run the command `git clone LINK_TO_FORKED_REPO`
+3. In the directory on your local machine that you wish to clone the repo, run the command `git clone LINK_TO_FORKED_REPO` in your terminal.

-4. To open the repo on your local machine, `cd` into it and run `git code .` (this opens VS Code)
+4. To open the repo on your local machine, `cd` into it and run `code .` (this opens VS Code)

-5. In the root directory, run the command `npm install` to install all of the app's dependencies.
+5. In the root directory, run the command `npm run install` to install all of the app's dependencies.

 ## Setup
 1. Create a `config.js` file using the provided `config.example.js` file with your postgreSQL credentials.

-2. Navigate to the `schema.sql` file and **replace the file paths on line 55-58** with YOUR OWN FILE PATH to the data that you downloaded.
+2. Navigate to the `schema.sql` file and **replace the file paths on line 55-58** with YOUR OWN FILE PATHS to the data that you downloaded.

 3. Run `npm start` in the root directory to run this project.